ever0de/cdb64-rs/README.md

 When using `Cdb::open_mmap`, the file contents are mapped into memory.
 Subsequent `get` operations can then read directly from this memory region, potentially offering performance benefits over standard file I/O, especially if the operating system can keep frequently accessed parts of the mapped file in RAM.

-## Node.js Bindings
+## Language Bindings

-This library also provides bindings for Node.js, allowing you to use `cdb64` functionalities within your Node.js applications.
+This library provides bindings for multiple programming languages, allowing you to use `cdb64` functionalities within your applications.

+### Node.js

 The Node.js binding is built using `napi-rs` and can be found in the `node/` directory.

 For detailed instructions on building, installing, and using the Node.js bindings, please refer to the `README.md` file (if available) and the source code within the `node/` directory.

+### Python

+The Python binding is built using `PyO3` and can be found in the `python/` directory.

+For detailed instructions on building, installing, and using the Python bindings, please refer to the `README.md` file (if available) and the source code within the `python/` directory.

 ## How it Works